ZacharyWesterman/paisley/README.md

 - Round to nearest integer: `round(value) -> number`
 - Absolute value: `abs(value) -> number`
 - Append value to an array: `append(array, value) -> array`
-- Find index of value in an array or string: `index(array/string, value) -> number`.
-Returns 0 if not found.
 - Convert string to lowercase: `lower(text) -> string`
 - Convert string to uppercase: `upper(text) -> string`
 - Capitalize the first letter of every word: `camel(text) -> string`